scorpiocavalier/m3-7-node--async-await/README.md

 To make it more fun, integrate the following functionality:

 - Allow players to re-play after they won or lost (`inquirer` has a yes/no type of question)
-- Get an account at Wordnik and use their [Random Words API](http://developer.wordnik.com/docs.html#!/words/getRandomWords_get_3) to start each game with a new random word.
 - Actually draw the hangman using ASCII art